 - A. Ancient Egyptians would spill salt on mummies to protect them from evil spirits in the netherworld.

-- B. Leonardo da Vinci’s The Last Supper depicted Judas as spilling salt.
+- B. Leonardo da Vinci’s The Last Supper depicted Judas as spilling it on the table.

-- C. Ancient Aztecs sprinkled salt on the altars they used for human sacrifice.
+- C. Ancient Aztecs sprinkled it on the altars they used for human sacrifice.

 - D. Ancient Greek seers would use spilled salt as a means of fortune telling.

-- E. Medieval peasants would spill salt on a table to indicate their disgust.
+- E. Medieval peasants would spill it on a table to indicate their disgust.

 Because salt was so highly valued in the ancient world, wasting it would be considered unlucky.
 According to the Dictionary of Phrase and Fable, salt was often used by the Jews, Greeks and Romans in their various religious rituals, so wasting it was also considered unholy.

 But beyond that, this particular superstition is most often attributed to Leonardo da Vinci.
 In his famous painting The Last Supper, Leonardo portrays Judas the traitor as having knocked over a container of salt on the table.
-As a result, spilled salt is viewed as an omen of bad fortune.
+As a result, spilling it is viewed as an omen of bad fortune.

 On the Other Hand…